 The Government taxes big companies for the damage their carbon emissions cause to people and the environment.
 There are two main carbon taxes: the European Emissions Trading Scheme and the Carbon Floor Price.
-These taxes are used by the Government to help combat climate change and wean the UK off dirty fossil fuels.
+This tax has been created by the Government to help combat climate change and wean UK companies off dirty fossil fuels.

 That’s a good objective, but the money the Government receives isn’t being used to help people use less energy to heat their homes – which would cut carbon emissions even further AND cut people’s energy bills.

 The companies eventually pass these taxes on to consumers and they end up on our bills.
 Over the next 15 years the Government will raise an average of £4 billion every year in carbon taxes.

 If the Government recycled this carbon revenue back to households, it could provide billions of pounds to help insulate the UK’s homes.
 The benefits would be immense.
 This could bring 9 out of 10 homes out of fuel poverty, lower people’s bills, cut carbon emissions AND create jobs.
 It’s time for an Energy Bill Revolution.

 This money could be used to help all households or just to support the most vulnerable.
 There is, for example, enough carbon tax revenue to treat 600,000 fuel poor households every year, providing each of them with a grant worth on average £6,500 to install energy efficiency measures.
 This would reduce their energy bills by an average £310 a year.